mrash/fwknop/test/afl/README.md

  * *fuzzing-wrappers/*

   Directory that contains wrapper scripts for running AFL against fwknop.
-All interaction with AFL should be done with these scripts, and they should be executed from the test/afl/ directory, e.g. "./fuzzing-wrappers/client-rc.sh"
+All interaction with AFL should be done with these scripts, and they should be executed from the test/afl/ directory, e.g. "./fuzzing-wrappers/client-rc.sh".

- * *test-cases/*

-  Directory for ALF test cases used by the wrapper scripts.
   There are four areas in fwknop that are fuzzed:
     1. SPA packet encoding/decoding
     2. server access.conf parsing
     3. server fwknopd.conf parsing
     4. client fwknoprc file parsing.

+ * *test-cases/*

+  Directory for ALF test cases used by the wrapper scripts.

  * *compile/*